Sexual bodily fluids: yuck or yum?

 What comes to mind when you think of sexual bodily fluids?
 Does the idea of semen or vaginal discharge turn you on or turn your stomach?

-We all have different feelings towards the body and its fluids, ranging from lighthearted and positive to deeply shameful and disturbing.
-It depends on your experiences.
+We all have different feelings towards the body and its fluids, ranging from light-hearted and positive to deeply shameful and disturbing.
+It depends on your experiences, and sometimes on social and cultural background.

-Sex can be an intimate and primitive experience; good sex often hinges on being able to let go of preoccupying thoughts about performance and how you look, sound and feel to your partner.
+Sex can be an intimate experience; good sex often hinges on being able to let go of preoccupying thoughts about performance and how you look, sound and feel to your partner.

 Turning down the volume on self-conscious thoughts and focusing attention on all your senses can be very erotic, particularly when it comes to smell and taste.